-■ Column D2.
-Shareholder's Share of Wisconsin Gross Income - For each shareholder, fill in the amount reported on Schedule 5K-1, line 20, column e.
-If the amount on Schedule 5K-1, line 20, column e, is \$2,000 or more, the shareholder has a Wisconsin filing requirement and must file using either Form 1CNS or Form 1NPR.
+Column (D2): Shareholder's Share of Wisconsin Gross Income

+For each shareholder, fill in the amount from Schedule 5K-1, line 20, column (e).
+If the amount on Schedule 5K-1, line 20, column (e), is \$2,000 or more, the shareholder has a Wisconsin filing requirement and must file using either Form 1CNS or Form 1NPR.

-■ Column E. Federal Adjusted Gross Income - For each shareholder, enter the shareholder's federal adjusted gross income from federal Form 1040 on Schedule 2, column E.
+Column (E): Federal Adjusted Gross Income

+For each shareholder, enter the shareholder's federal adjusted gross income from federal Form 1040 on Schedule 2, column (E).

-Note: If this information is not available, you must compute the shareholder's Wisconsin tax using the alternate method described in the instructions below for Schedule 2, column G.
+Note: If this information is not available, you must compute the shareholder's Wisconsin tax using the alternate method described in the instructions below for Schedule 2, column (G).

-■ Column F. Filing Status - For each shareholder whose federal adjusted gross income was reported in column E, enter the appropriate designation for the shareholder's filing status in 2021: S for single, H for head of household, MFJ for married filing a joint return, and MFS for married filing a separate return.
+Column (F): Filing Status

+For each shareholder whose federal adjusted gross income was reported in column (E), enter the appropriate designation for the shareholder's filing status in 2024: S for single, H for head of household, MFJ for married filing a joint return, and MFS for married filing a separate return.

 Note: To use the joint return filing status, the shareholder's spouse cannot have any income taxable by Wisconsin other than income or loss from this same tax-option (S) corporation.
-If both spouses are shareholders and they wish to compute their tax jointly, combine their net incomes for purposes of determining the tax to enter in column G.
+If both spouses are shareholders and they wish to compute their tax jointly, combine their net incomes for purposes of determining the tax to enter in column (G).

-Do not fill in column F for any shareholder whose tax must be computed under the alternate method explained below.
+Do not fill in column (F) for any shareholder whose tax must be computed under the alternate method explained below.